yguitton/training-material/topics/community/tutorials/community_content/tutorial.md

     width="100%"
     height="800"
     style="border: none;"
-    title="Single-Cell Topic Maintainer Page">
+    title="Single-Cell Topic Maintainer Home">
 </iframe>

-# Community Page
+# Community Home

-Where the **Maintainer page** helps you sustain your community, the **Community page** helps you show off your community.
+Where the **Maintainer Home** helps you sustain your community, the **Community Home** helps you show off your community.
 An end-of-year gift in 2024, this page will sift through news, events, and GTN contributions for your community tag of interest (example: single-cell) and provide a beautiful visualization of your efforts.

-> <hands-on-title>Go to your topic community page</hands-on-title>
+> <hands-on-title>Go to your topic Community Home</hands-on-title>
 >
 > 1. Go to any training topic of interest.
 This will have the form
 >    ```